kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

    - **DOCKER_PUSH_REPOSITORY** that is the Docker repository where the image is pushed.
 It is set in the job definition by the **preset-docker-push-repository** Preset.

-7. Change your component job and test to obligatory.
+7. Make your component job and test obligatory.

    Create another PR in the `test-infra` repository that removes these entries: